 The Texas Supreme Court released a major opinion regarding expunction law that will upend legal thinking about expunction matters statewide.
 If you have a misdemeanor case that was dismissed but you have never been able to get it expunged, this may change things for you.In May of 2021, in Ex Parte R.P.G.P.,1 the Texas Supreme Court concluded that the Texas courts of appeal have been incorrectly classifying which expunction laws were “arrest-based” or “charge-based.”
 Why is this important?
 It’s important because many thousands of people have been denied expunctions on the basis that, even thought their case was dismissed, they were convicted of some other offense that arose from the same arrest.
 The Supreme Court has now made it clear that many of these people who have dismissed cases may now qualify for an expunction – but there are certain caveats.

 Do you need to obtain an Order of Expunction to erase your criminal record?
-Call attorney Paul Saputo at (888) 239-9305 to get an intake form to book your expunction consultation.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo.